City Nature Challenge

 During the event, as soon as you upload any observation to iNaturalist, it will automatically be added to the Brighton and Eastern Downs’ City Nature Challenge project.
 You will also be able to monitor our progress compared to other UK city regions, and visit the worldwide City Nature Challenge project page to compare our results with other cities worldwide!

 Learning how to use iNaturalist

 If iNaturalist is a new app for you then don’t worry, there is plenty of help available to make sure you can make the best records of all the wildlife you spot.

 Or you can watch these videos that give more detailed information:

-This will be the third year that Brighton & the Eastern Downs region has participated in the City Nature Challenge and each year more and more people are taking part – despite the challenges of participating during a global pandemic!
+This will be the fourth year that Brighton & the Eastern Downs region has participated in the City Nature Challenge and each year more and more people are taking part.

 Anyone can do it!

 Experienced naturalist or curious beginner, everyone can create their own adventure and discover the wildlife on their doorstep, within the Brighton & Eastern Downs.

 - Search your local park, garden, school ground, nature reserve, beach – there are endless possibilities!

 - Observations can be made of wildlife on land, in freshwater, or in the sea!